Skip to main content

 Here is an overview of the scientific operations that the participants will experience:

-• Measurements of optical and hydrological properties of the water column
+• Measurements of optical, physical and chemical properties of the water column

-• Sampling of microalgal primary producers in sea ice and the water column: biomass, diversity, photosynthetic properties
+• Sampling of microalgal primary producers in sea ice and the water column

 Exchange with the Qikiqtarjuaq community